-- How do compensation structures unintentionally reinforce inequality across race, gender, and class?
+- How do compensation systems unintentionally reinforce inequality by race, gender, and class?

-- How do differences in wages and other compensation impact employee morale, burnout and retention?
+- How do excessive inequities in wages and other compensation impact employee morale, burnout and retention?

-- What ways have organizations with limited budgets found to provide fair and sustaining employment?
+- What ways have organizations with limited budgets found to provide decent jobs?

 Staffing the Mission brings together nonprofit employees, diversity and equity activists, foundation staff, HR professionals and more to identify, document and promote practical strategies that mission-driven organizations can adopt to better live our missions.

 Another way is possible!

 Some examples of the innovative practices we will spotlight:

-- A resource-constrained nonprofit made its jobs “affordable” for employees from working class backgrounds through relatively low-cost measures: subsidizing child care, flexible work schedules, student loan assistance, and paying a regionally-adjusted living wage.
+- A resource-constrained nonprofit made its jobs accessible to employees from working class backgrounds through relatively low-cost measures: subsidizing child care, flexible work schedules, student loan assistance, and paying a regionally-adjusted living wage.

 - Staff and board of one nonprofit collaboratively developed new salary ranges that were more equitable than prevailing wage benchmarks and felt fair to everyone.

 Check out these recent articles from the Chronicle of Philanthropy about inequity in the sector: